Great Mosque of Gaza: Post-1948

+In 2019–2020, 211 manuscripts in the library's collection were digitised.

+The mosque was heavily damaged, with some sources describing it as destroyed, by Israeli bombardment during the Gaza war.
+Photographs show the central section of the mosque fully collapsed, with its minaret partially toppled.
+After the 2025 Ceasefire agreement in January, Palestinians near the area started to restore the mosque.
+As of 28 May 2025, UNESCO confirmed that the mosque was one of more than 100 cultural properties with preliminary damage, assessed on satellite imagery.

 Architecture

 The Great Mosque has an area of 4100 m2.
 Most of the general structure is constructed from local marine sandstone known as kurkar.
 The mosque forms a large sahn ("courtyard") surrounded by rounded arches.
 The Mamluks, and later the Ottomans, had the south and southeastern sides of the building expanded.

 Over the door of the mosque is an inscription containing the name of Mamluk sultan Qalawun and there are also inscriptions containing the names of the sultans Lajin and Barquq.

 Interior

 When the building was transformed from a church into a mosque, most of the previous Crusader construction was completely replaced, but the mosque's facade with its arched western entrance is a typical piece of Crusader ecclesiastical architecture, and columns within the mosque compound still retain their Italian Gothic style.
-Some of the columns have been identified as elements of an ancient synagogue, reused as construction material in the Crusader era and still forming part of the mosque.
+One of the columns was reused from an ancient synagogue.

 Internally, the wall surfaces are plastered and painted.
 Marble is used for the western door and the western facade's oculus.
 The floors are covered with glazed tiles.
-The columns are also marble and their capitals are built in Corinthian style.
+The columns are also made of marble and their capitals are built in Corinthian style.

 The central nave is groin-vaulted, each bay being separated from one another by pointed transverse arches with rectangular profiles.
 The nave arcades are carried on cruciform piers with an engaged column on each face, sitting on a raised plinth.
 The two aisles of the mosque are also groin-vaulted.
 Ibn Battuta noted that the Great Mosque had a white marble minbar ("pulpit"); it still exists today.
 There is a small mihrab in the mosque with an inscription dating from 1663, containing the name of Musa Pasha, a governor of Gaza during Ottoman rule.